[Checklist] A Comprehensive App Development Guide to Build Your Mobile App

-The development team then builds a prototype of the app based on the requirements and technical documentation shared in the previous stages.
+The development team then builds a prototype of the app based on the requirements and technical documentation shared in the previous stages to create mobile app.
 Oftentimes, the team uses a sketch first to demonstrate how the app flow will look.
 But for us, we also rely on wireframes to provide better visualization of the app’s structure.

 Afterward, we develop the actual prototype that the client can already interact with and get a basic feel of fundamental features.
 Next, we collect and put together all the wireframes to finalize the design.
 We use Invision, Marvel, Balsamiq, and Framer as primary tools to do these tasks.

 With the prototype now available, UI/UX designers can now start working on the app’s design.
 Of course, this always takes into consideration screen sizes that your app has to accommodate.
 Expect the team to already be able to demonstrate to you how the app will flow and feel.